Tripsy/nextjs.test/README.md

 # TODO

-1. do updates on back-end first
+1. Check login flow
-2. Add CSRF (Cross-Site Request Forgery) protection to your Next.js middleware involves generating and verifying a unique token for sensitive requests
+2. Add CSRF for register
 3. recover password & other account pages
 4. Remove border bottom from paginator
 5. Use `register` for inspiration and update filters on dashboard/users